rust-lang/rust/docs/dev/lsp-extensions.md

 The client can use it to display *persistent* status to the user (in modline).
 It is similar to the `showMessage`, but is intended for stares rather than point-in-time events.

+Note that this functionality is intended primarily to inform the end user about the state of the server.
+In particular, it's valid for the client to completely ignore this extension.
+Clients are discouraged from but are allowed to use the `health` status to decide if it's worth sending a request to the server.

 ## Syntax Tree